The Blue Moon Diamond, a 12-carat Fancy Vivid Blue diamond, on display at NHM. Photo by Tino Hammid for Cora International.

 A close-up of the experiment: we analyzed several spots on the stone to see if the diamond was emitting similar phosphorescence everywhere.

 There is nothing to see anymore: the diamond is fully covered to be in the dark during the experiment.

 Keal and I doing the last tests before running the phosphorescence experiments.
 Photo by Jeff Post.

 What is it that we are doing when we run a phosphorescence experiment?
 As Jeff shows to the film crew, it's similar to exposing the diamond to a UV light for 20 sec, turning the UV light off and looking if the stone emits a light and if so, what color light.
 However, our eyes are not as sensitive as a spectrometer is, that is why we use this machine on top of the visual examination.

-A very surprising result: the Blue Moon Diamond phosphoresces orange-red for about 20 seconds, while most blue diamonds show a short bluish phosphorescence.
-Only a few other diamonds have such a reddish glow, we will cite the Hope diamond and the Wittelsbach-Graff for which the phosphorescence lasts a minute!
-Photo by Tino Hammid (slightly enhanced to better show the glow) for Cora International.
+we will cite the Hope diamond and the Wittelsbach-Graff for which the phosphorescence lasts a minute!
+Amazing photo by Tino Hammid for Cora International.

 The exact reason for the long red versus short bluish glow is not perfectly understood.
 That is also why we continue acquiring data on more blue diamonds.
 It might involve the boron defects present in the structure of diamond, interacting with other impurities, defects or charge imbalance.
 So far, the Blue Moon diamond is the only diamond known coming from South Africa that shows a red glow.
 The other diamonds of known locality showing the red glow were coming from India (such as the Hope diamond or the Wittelsbach-Graff).